Near-Extremal Freudenthal Duality: Freudenthal duality in , ungauged supergravity

 where $X^{a}=x^{a}X^{0}$.
 The K\"{a}hler potential $K$ yields the moduli space metric $h_{a\bar{b}}=\partial _{a}\partial _{\bar{b}}K$, where the partial derivatives are taken with respect to the complex moduli fields.
 The gauge coupling constants in (\ref{eq:iiaction}) can be considered to be given by the real and imaginary part of a complex symmetric matrix $\mathcal{ N}_{\Lambda \Sigma }$ as $\mu =\text{Im}\mathcal{N}$ and $\nu =-\text{Re} \mathcal{N}$ with

 Defining the 2-forms $\alpha _{a}$ to be the basis of the second integral cohomology group $H^{2}(\mathcal{M},\mathbb{Z})$, the triple intersection numbers $D_{abc}$ of $\mathcal{M}$ are defined as

 \textbf{Nota Bene :} while we refer to type $IIA$, $\mathcal{N}=2$, $D=4$ ungauged supergravity for a concrete framework, all results obtained in this paper actually hold irrespective of (local) supersymmetry, namely they actually, hold for any Maxwell-Einstein theory in $D=4$ space-time dimensions with an action given by (\ref{eq:iiaction}).
+This is a remarkable fact, which was proved within the general treatment firstly given in \cite {Ferrara:2011gv}, and then developed and detailed in subsequent works, such as \cite{Borsten:2012pd}, \cite{Marrani:2015wra}, \cite{Marrani:2017ihg} and \cite{Marrani:2019zsn}.